Get

 Why Can’t Cats Have Milk or Buttermilk?

-The only type of milk a cat needs is its mother’s milk during kittenhood or a milk replacement if a kitten has yet to be weaned and there is no mother cat available to nurse.
-It is not recommended to offer cats any type of other milk, including buttermilk.
+The only type of milk a cat needs is their mother’s milk during kittenhood or a milk replacement if a kitten has yet to be weaned and there is no mother cat available to nurse.
+It is not recommended to serve cats any type of milk, including buttermilk.

-As kittens, their systems produce high levels of the enzyme lactase, which breaks down the lactose sugars that are found in their mother’s milk.
-As they grow and age, they produce less of this enzyme, making the digestion of milk and other dairy products much more difficult.
-It is not uncommon for cats to end up lactose intolerant, just like humans.
+As kittens, their systems produce high levels of the enzyme lactase, which breaks down the lactose sugars in their mother’s milk.
+As they grow and age, they produce less of the enzyme, making the digestion of milk and other dairy products much more difficult.
+It is not uncommon for cats to be lactose intolerant, just like humans.

 Potential Side Effects of Dairy Consumption

-Some cats may be able to tolerate small amounts of milk or other dairy products without any issues.
-That doesn’t mean it should be offered, as you can expect your veterinarian to advise against it regardless.
-Consuming too much milk or dairy products can cause digestive upset.
-Some common symptoms your cat may experience after consuming dairy products include:
+Some cats may tolerate small amounts of milk or other dairy products without issues.
+That doesn’t mean it should be offered, as you can expect the veterinarian to advise against it regardless.
+Consuming too much milk or dairy products can cause digestive issues.
+Some common signs your cat may experience after consuming dairy products include:

 • Gas